geetanshu-m/PLG_MEDIA-ACTION_SMART-CROP/README.md

 - Adaptive Image controller
 -- Controller which gets and sets the focus point into backend. in order to make it functional.
+- Focus Store Class
+-- It consist of the methods to store the data focus points.